Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: On General Threshold Model

 \section{On General Threshold Model}

-In this section, we show that all our results in this paper hold for submodular general threshold model, a model that is more general than the triggering model.
-In Sect.~\ref{append:GTM_definition}, we define the general threshold model, and we define the two feedback models, the full-adoption and the myopic, based on the general threshold model.
-In Sect.~\ref{append:extension}, we justify that all our results in this paper hold for submodular general threshold model.
+In this section, we show that all our theoretical results in this paper hold for submodular general threshold model, a model that is more general than the triggering model.\footnote{In particular, a diffusion model that is captured by the general threshold model with submodular local influence functions but not the triggering model, named \emph{decreasing cascade model}, was discovered in the full version of \shortcite{KempeKT03}; this indicates that even the general threshold model with submodular local influence functions is strictly more general than the triggering model. \shortciteA{salek2010you} completely characterized the necessary and sufficient condition under which a general threshold model can be captured by a triggering model.} In Section~\ref{append:GTM_definition}, we define the general threshold model, and we define the two feedback models, the full-adoption and the myopic, based on the general threshold model.
+In Section~\ref{append:extension}, we justify that all our results in this paper hold for submodular general threshold model.
+Notice that, however, our empirical results in Section~\ref{sect:experiments} depend on the reverse reachable set technique, which is only compatible with the triggering model.